HaliteChallenge/Halite-III/website/learn-programming-challenge/downloads.md

 <div class="doc-section" markdown="1">

 Download a language-specific starter kit to start building your bot.
 Can’t find your preferred language?
 We love contributions!
-During the Beta period, contact [halite@halite.io](mailto:halite@halite.io) to submit a new starter kit.

----

-## System Requirements

-System requirements are detailed here.
+Check out our [contribution guide](/learn-programming-challenge/contributing).

 ---